Democratic Party of Socialists of Montenegro: History

+Background: Dissolution of the SKCG and foundation of the DPS (1989–1996)

 The history of the DPS begins with the political turmoil in Yugoslavia in the late 1980s.
 After Slobodan Milošević seized power in the League of Communists of Serbia, he went on to organize rallies that eventually ousted the leaderships of the League of Communists of Yugoslavia local branches in Vojvodina, Kosovo, and Montenegro.
 This series of events, collectively known as the Anti-bureaucratic revolution, swept into power new party leadership in Montenegro, one allied with Milošević, personified in Momir Bulatović, Milo Đukanović, and Svetozar Marović.